An introduction to Galton-Watson trees and their local limits: Introduction

-The main object of this course given in Hamamet (December 2014) is the so-called Galton-Watson (GW for short) process which can be considered as the first stochastic model for population evolution.
-It was named after British scientists F.~Galton and H.~W.~Watson who studied it.
-In fact, F.~Galton, who was studying human evolution, published in 1873 in Educational Times a question on the probability of extinction of the noble surnames in the UK.
+The first draft of those notes has been written for a course given at Hamamet in 2014, it has then been completed with more examples and up to date references.
+It concerns the so-called Bienaym\'e-Galton-Watson (BGW for short) process which can be considered as the first stochastic model for population evolution.
+It was named after the French mathematician I.-J.~Bienaym\'e (1845) and the British scientists F.~Galton and H.~W.~Watson (1874) who studied it.
+I.-J.~Bienaym\'e considered the probability of the male population extinction in \cite{b:gw}; its communication, which is reproduced in~\cite{k:history}, indicates that he knew the right answer (see also the study~\cite{bru} on the Bienaym\'e's proof of the criticality theorem for branching processes).
+Later on and independently, F.~Galton, who was studying human evolution, published in 1873 in Educational Times a question on the probability of extinction of the noble surnames in the UK.
 It was a very short communication which can be copied integrally here: \begin{quote} ``PROBLEM 4001: A large nation, of whom we will only concern ourselves with adult males, $N$ in number, and who each bear separate surnames colonise a district.
 Their law of population is such that, in each generation, $a_0$ per cent of the adult males have no male children who reach adult life; $a_1$ have one such male child; $a_2$ have two; and so on up to $a_5$ who have five.
 Find (1) what proportion of their surnames will have become extinct after $r$ generations; and (2) how many instances there will be of the surname being held by $m$ persons.'' \end{quote} In more modern terms, he supposes that all the individuals reproduce independently from each others and have all the same offspring distribution.
-After receiving no valuable answer to that question, he directly contacted H.~W.~Watson and work together on the problem.
+After receiving no valuable answer to that question, he directly contacted H.~W.~Watson and worked together on the problem.
 They published an article one year later \cite{gw:pef} where they proved that the probability of extinction is a fixed point of the generating function of the offspring distribution (which is true, see Section \ref{sec:ce}) and concluded a bit too rapidly that this probability is always equal to 1 (which is false, see also Section \ref{sec:ce}).
-This is quite surprising as it seems that the french mathematician I.-J.~Bienaym\'e has also considered a similar problem already in 1845 \cite{b:gw} (that is why the process is sometimes called Bienaym\'e-Galton-Watson process) and that he knew the right answer.
-For historical comments on GW processes, we refer to D.~Kendall \cite{k:history} for the "genealogy of genealogy branching process" up to 1975 as well as the Lecture\footnote{\url{http://www.math.chalmers.se/~jagers/Branching History.pdf}} at the Oberwolfach Symposium on "Random Trees" in 2009 by P.~Jagers.
-In order to track the genealogy of the population of a GW process, one can consider the so called genealogical trees or GW trees, which is currently an active domain of research.
-We refer to T.~Harris \cite{h:tbp} and K.~Athreya and P.~Ney \cite{an:bp} for most important results on GW processes, to M.~Kimmel and D.~Axelrod \cite{ka:bpb} and P.~Haccou, P.~Jagers and V.~Vatutin \cite{hjv:pb} for applications in biology, to M.~Drmota \cite{d:rt} and S.~Evans \cite{e:rt} on random discrete trees including GW trees (see also J.~Pitman \cite{p:csp} and T.~Duquesne and J.-F.~Le Gall \cite{dlg:rt} for scaling limits of GW trees which will not be presented here).
+For further historical comments on BGW processes, we refer to D.~Kendall \cite{k:history} for the ``Genealogy of genealogy branching process'' up to 1975 as well as the Lecture\footnote{\url{http://www.math.chalmers.se/~jagers/Branching History.pdf}} at the Oberwolfach Symposium on ``Random Trees'' in 2009 by P.~Jagers.
+In order to track the genealogy of the population of a BGW process, one can consider the so called genealogical trees or BGW trees, which is currently an active domain of research.
+We refer to T.~Harris \cite{h:tbp} and K.~Athreya and P.~Ney \cite{an:bp} for most important results on BGW processes, to M.~Kimmel and D.~Axelrod \cite{ka:bpb} and P.~Haccou, P.~Jagers and V.~Vatutin \cite{hjv:pb} for applications in biology, to M.~Drmota \cite{d:rt} and S.~Evans \cite{e:rt} on random discrete trees including BGW trees (see also J.~Pitman \cite{p:csp} on a more combinatorial aspect and T.~Duquesne and J.-F.~Le Gall \cite{dlg:rt} for scaling limits of BGW trees which will not be presented here).